mozilla/telemetry-airflow/README.md

   (behind SSO)

 ## Contributing to this Repo
-The best way to create a Pull Request is to fork this repo, make your changes in the forked repo, and submit a pull request from the forked repo into the central repository.
+For someone without write access to the repo, the best way to create a Pull Request is to fork this repo, make your changes in the forked repo, and submit a pull request from the forked repo into the central repository.
 More info on how to do this can be found [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
+In order to merge a PR, someone with write access must approve it.

-PR name must follow [Conventional Commit style](https://www.conventionalcommits.org/en/v1.0.0/).
+PR name and description must follow [Conventional Commit style](https://www.conventionalcommits.org/en/v1.0.0/).

 ## Writing DAGs
 See the Airflow's [Best Practices guide](https://airflow.apache.org/docs/apache-airflow/stable/best-practices.html#best-practices) to help you write DAGs.